-- 1.1 This specification covers minimum material performance requirements and laboratory test procedures for reinforced liquid coating encapsulation products (single- or multiple-coat systems) for leaded paint in buildings.
+- 1.1 This specification covers minimum material performance requirements and laboratory test procedures for non-reinforced liquid coating encapsulation products (single or multiple-coat systems) for leaded paint in buildings.
 Performance properties addressed in this specification are:

-- 1.1.1 Impact Resistance,
+- 1.1.1 Impact resistance,

 - 1.1.2 Adhesion.

 - 1.1.3 Dry Abrasion Resistance,

 - 1.1.4 Water Vapor Transmission,

 - 1.1.5 Water and Chemical Resistance,

 - 1.1.6 Surface Burning Characteristics,

 - 1.1.7 Volatile Organic Compound (VOC) Content,

 - 1.1.8 Weathering,

 - 1.1.9 Aging,

 - 1.1.10 Scrub Resistance,

 - 1.1.11 Mildew Resistance,

 - 1.1.12 Paintability/Repairability,

+- 1.1.13 Flexibility, and

+- 1.1.14 Tensile Properties.

 - 1.2 This specification does not address the selection of an encapsulation product for specific use conditions.
 Specific use conditions may require performance values other than those stated in this specification.
-See Guide E1796 for guidance.
+See Guide E1796.

-- 1.3 This specification complements Specification E1795 for non-reinforced liquid coating encapsulation products.
+- 1.3 This specification complements Specification E1797 for reinforced liquid coating encapsulation products.

-- 1.4 This specification does not cover the use of encapsulation products on industrial steel structures nor residential exterior coated metal surfaces because no corrosion control requirements are included.
+- 1.4 This specification does not cover the use of encapsulation products on industrial steel structures nor on residential coated metal surfaces because no corrosion control requirements are included.

-- 1.5 This specification applies to any liquid-applied product incorporating reinforcement materials as part of the system.
-Reinforcement materials are continuous fabric or mesh and are applied in the field.
-These materials are typically applied between a base and top coat.
-These products are used to encapsulate a leaded paint surface with the intent of reducing human exposure to lead in paint.
+- 1.5 This specification applies to any non-reinforced liquid applied product that relies primarily on adhesion for attachment to the surface.
+These products are used to encapsulate a leaded paint surface with the intent of reducing human exposure to lead.

 - 1 This specification is under the jurisdiction of ASTM Committee E06 on Performance of Buildings and is the direct responsibility of Subcommittee E06.23 on Lead Hazards Associated with Buildings.

-- Current edition approved July 15, 2012.
-Published August 2012.
+- Current edition approved March 1, 2017.
+Published March 2017.
 Originally approved in 1995.
-Last previous edition approved in 2004 as E1797 04.
-DOI: 10.1520/E1797-12.
+Last previous edition approved in 2012 as E1795-12.
+DOI: 10.1520/E1795-17.

 - 1.6 The results of the test methods included in this specification will not necessarily predict field performance. - 1.7 The values stated in SI units are to be regarded as the standard.
 The values given in parentheses are for information only. - 1.8 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory requirements prior to use.